 Call it a dereliction of duty, if you like, but the discrepancies creeping into the hobby were totally at odds with the orderliness that spotters expected, and I ended up joining the legion of disenchanted youngsters who turned their attention to something more rewarding like railway photography - a natural adjunct to train spotting.

-So, combining both interests from old spotting days, this page begins with a list of the various steam locomotive classes numbered from 40000 to 41199 which appeared at the beginning of the 1959 Ian Allan's abc Locospotter Book covering the London Midland Region before the transition from steam to diesel had chance to get into its stride.
+So, combining both interests from old spotting days, the purpose of this page is to list as many different steam locomotive classes (numbered from 40000 to 5999) which were listed in Ian Allan's abc Locospotters Book covering the London Midland Region in 1959.

 LONDON MIDLAND REGION LOCOMOTIVES 40000-41199.